 Given the current global crisis, now is a better time than ever to start thinking through any forthcoming surgical decisions.
 With plenty of time on your hands, you can carry out a significant amount of research, ensuring you find the right person for the procedure in the future.

-To discuss your needs, contact us today by telephone or fill out the form to book a consultation.
+To discuss your needs of blepharoplasty vs brow lift, contact us today by telephone or fill out the form to book a consultation.
 We are also able to facilitate virtual consultations during the Coronavirus crisis.